j-fu/VTKView.jl/README.md

 # VTKView.jl: VTK based visualization

+Some features:
+- Fast visualization of
+  - 2D, 3D rectilinear and simplicial grids
+  - Piecewise linear functions on these grids
+  - 1D x-y plot data
+- Some keyboard and mouse based interaction in graphics window
+- Separate rendering thread
+- PNG+VTK output, video recording
-[vtkfig](https://github.com/j-fu/vtkfig) is a  C++ graphics library with an API that attempts to be as easy  to use as that  of python/matplotlib while being different.

-It is multithreaded and uses vtk for fast rendering.

-VTKView.jl provides a Julia adapter based on ccall and the C API of vtkfig.
+VTKView wraps [vtkfig](https://github.com/j-fu/vtkfig), a C++ graphics library with an API that attempts to be easy  to use from C/C++ simulation codes.
+It uses [vtk](https://vtk.org) for fast rendering of data.
+Based on ccall and the C API of vtkfig, VTKView makes this functionality available in Julia.

 ## Disclaimer